USTA National 40 Hard Court Championships at La Jolla Beach & Tennis Club - ExBulletin

 USTA National 40 Hard Court Championships at La Jolla Beach & Tennis Club

-Tournament officials have announced the seedings and draws for the United States Tennis Association National 40 Hard Court Championships, scheduled for Monday, December 2 through Sunday, December 8, at the La Jolla Beach & Tennis Club, 2000 Spindrift Drive.
+After an exciting day of high-level tennis competition, the men's quarterfinals and women's semifinals are set for the USTA National 40 Hard Court Championships at the La Jolla Beach & Tennis Club.

-Two-time defending champion Mariko Fritz-Krockow (above) is the top seed in the women's singles draw.
-The 41-year-old Orinda resident is ranked No. 2 in the International Tennis Federation Singles 40-plus rankings.
+Two-time defending women's singles champion and top seed Mariko Fritz-Krockow prevailed over unseeded Carolyn Kramer of St. Louis 6-1, 6-4 in a quarterfinal on Court No. 2.
+Fritz-Krockow, 41, meets former WTA touring professional Ros Nideffer (above) of San Tan Valley, Ariz., in the semifinals (after press time).

-Former singles champion Henry Choi (above) of Vancouver, Canada is ranked No. 1 in the men's singles draw.
-The 43-year-old Choi captured the men's singles title in 2022, falling to Matthew Hane of Daniel Island, S.C., in last year's singles final 6-3, 3-6, 7-6 (3).
-Choi is ranked number 1 in the ITF Singles 40-plus rankings.
+Nideffer, a two-time Wimbledon singles quarterfinalist who reached a career-high No. 12 in the WTA singles rankings in 1986, used her experience and a strong serve-and-volley game to defeat fourth-seeded Jennifer Rens of La Jolla, 6, off. -1, 6-4 on court no. 8.

 La Jolla Beach & Tennis Club welcomes tennis spectators to the tournament with free admission.
 On-site parking is available for a small fee.